paterik/aws-reinvent-2018-trivia-game/trivia-backend/README.md

 The blue-green-setup folder contains examples of the configuration needed to setup and execute a blue-green deployment with CodeDeploy: CodeDeploy appspec file, ECS task definition file, ECS service, CodeDeploy application definition, and CodeDeploy deployment group.

 The hooks folder contains an example of a pre-traffic hook for use with CodeDeploy deployments.
-To deploy the hook (replacing reinvent-trivia.com with your own domain name):
+To deploy the hook (replacing dunkelfrosch.cloud with your own domain name):

 ```
 cd hooks